Have you ever completed a jigsaw puzzle?

 There are certainly more elements to consider, but there’s no need to bog you down as you’re just getting set up.
 The aforementioned thoughts and advice should get you started on what we hope will turn into a beautiful, functional and successful website.
-You can then begin to consider web design trends to breathe life into your business website's essential features.
+You can then begin to consider web design trends and overall user experience to breathe life into your business website's essential features.

 It's all about making a website that will get you in front of as many potential customers as possible, and then making it as easy as possible for those people to find what they're looking for.